accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/audiodescription-synchronisee-media-temporel.md

 Note 1: the audio description of a video provides information about actions, characters, scene changes, on-screen text and other visual content.

-Note 2: in a standard audio description, narration is added during pauses in the dialogue (see also extended audio description)
+Note 2: in a standard audio description, narration is added during pauses in the dialogue (see also extended audio description).

 Note 3: when all the information in the video is already given in the audio track, no additional audio description is required.